Wednesday, 14 September 2016

 The servicemen in the photo are wearing hospital blue uniform with a white-facing collar and red tie.
 Between the two sergeants in the centre of the second row from the bottom, is a coloured colonial soldier with long service stripes.

-A colonial black solder amidst a sea of white faces, likely from South Africa.
+A colonial black soldier amidst a sea of white faces, likely from South Africa.

 A medial orderly in front of bell tents